How To Use And Configure WordPress Widgets – Part 2

 Useful Tip

-If you would like the support page to display inside a new browser window when visitors click on the help (so they don’t leave the page they’re in), then change the code from this:
+If you want a new browser window to open up when visitors click on the help button (so they don’t leave the page they’re in), then change the code from this:

-To this (i.e. include the part containing target=”_blank” in your html code):
+To this (i.e. include the part containing target=”_blank” in the html code):

-Use A Text Widget To Add A Help Button To The Sidebar Menu - open in new window
+Using A Text Widget To Add A Support Button To Your Sidebar Navigation Area - open in new window

-When choosing images to add to your sidebar section, make sure that the width of the image doesn’t exceed the width of the sidebar column, especially if you are using a non-responsive WordPress theme.
-Note that some themes can display elements differently depending on their templates and their layout.
-Some sidebars may be too wide or too narrow.
-If your theme’s sidebar width is narrower than the width of the button images, then you may have to either adjust the size of your images, or the width of your sidebar column to make the images display correctly on your sidebar.
+When choosing images to add to your sidebar section, make sure that the width of the image does not exceed the width of the sidebar column, especially if you are using a non-responsive WordPress theme.
+As mentioned earlier, some themes may display different column widths depending on their templates and their layout.
+Some sidebars are wide and some are narrow.
+If your theme’s sidebar is narrower than the width of the graphic images, then you may have to either adjust the size of your images, or the width of your sidebar column to make images display correctly on your theme.

-(Make sure the width of the image does not exceed the sidebar column width)
+Make sure that the width of the image does not exceed the width of the sidebar column

 Extra Tips:

-• You can link your support button to any destination you like (e.g. to an external link, contact form, support forum, etc.) and change this anytime by replacing the links in the widget.
+• You can link your contact button to any destination you like (e.g. to an external link, helpdesk, FAQ page, etc.) and change this anytime by editing the content in your text widget.

-This is the end of section two of this tutorial series about how to use Widgets.
+This is the end of section two of this tutorial series.